Sign Up for a Free Account

 • Atrial myxoma is the most common intracardiac tumor.
 Although benign, its central location often results in significant morbidity and mortality.

-• Myxomas have a wide variety of cardiac, embolic, and systemic manifestations, including paraneoplastic syndromes, mediated by numerous humoral factors.
+• Myxomas have a wide variety of cardiac, embolic, and systemic manifestations, including paraneoplastic syndromes.

 • No guidelines for acute ischemic stroke caused by atrial myxoma embolism treatment have been published.